ThijmenGThN/swaparr/README.md

 [![Stargazers](https://reporoster.com/stars/dark/notext/ThijmenGThN/swaparr)](https://github.com/ThijmenGThN/swaparr/stargazers)

 ## What is Swaparr?

 Swaparr quietly operates in the background, offering full customization options and clear visibility through console logs.
 Its primary function is to address the issue of stalled downloads in starr instances.

 ### Key Features:

 - **Automatic Detection:** Swaparr scans through all active downloads in your starr instances every 10 minutes (adjustable) to identify potential slowdowns.
 - **Strike System:** Identified downloads are given a strike, and this evaluation cycle repeats periodically.
 If a download accumulates the maximum allowed strikes, Swaparr automatically removes it from your instance.
-- **Customization:** Swaparr offers customization options such as time, size and strike thresholds.
+- **Customization:** Swaparr offers customization options to fine-tune striking behaviour.

 ## Getting Started

 > [!WARNING]
 > Swaparr is still in beta, things might change before reaching version ` 1.0.0 `

 ### Prerequisites